BeeyondCereal

 Instructions

-• In a large skillet (one with taller sides) heat 2 inches of oil on the stove over medium/high heat.
+• In a large skillet with tall sides, heat about 2 inches of oil over medium-high heat.

-• Take a ball of dough about half of the size of your palm and roll it between your hands like you're kneading the dough.
-Get it smooth and elastic feeling.
-It helps to have your hands or your work surface lightly floured to avoid sticking.
+• Take a piece of dough about half the size of your palm.
+Roll it between your hands as if kneading until smooth and elastic.
+Lightly flour your hands or work surface to prevent sticking.

-• Roll the dough into a ball the final time and then flatten it out between your hands trying to make it as big as you can without making it so thin that it tears.
+• Roll the dough into a ball one final time, then gently flatten it between your hands, stretching it as large as possible without tearing.

-• Finish repeating the steps with the rest of the dough and then serve your fry bread as desired.
+• Repeat with remaining dough and serve as desired.

 Notes

-When placing fry bread in the oil, do it slowly to avoid trapping air bubbles underneath, which can cause it to form a bowl shape instead of a flat piece.
-This doesn't affect the taste but may leave a white area where the dough can't reach the oil.
+• When placing dough into the oil, do so slowly to prevent air bubbles from forming underneath, which can cause the bread to puff into a bowl shape.
+This doesn't affect flavor but may leave lighter spots.

 Nutritional Information